 Cardiac imaging specialists offer image-guided therapies to treat patients with cardiovascular conditions.
 Such therapies include cardiac CT scanning, cardiac MRIs, stress testing with imaging and 3-D imaging of the heart.

-Massachusetts General Hospital Imaging provides cardiac MRI services in a caring environment using the latest technology, and every scan is interpreted by a cardiac-imaging specialist.
+Massachusetts General Hospital provides cardiac MRI services using the latest technology.
+Every scan is interpreted by a specialist with advanced training in cardiovascular imaging.

 Cardiac resynchronization therapy involves the placement of an implantable biventricular pacing device with three leads (right atrial, right ventricular and left ventricular) that synchronize ventricular contractions.